Abandoned & Little-Known Airfields:

 The remarks said, "Pan American Airport West."

-A 1945 aerial view looking east at Pan American Field in the foreground,
+A 1945 aerial view (courtesy of Joe Benson) looking east at Pan American Field in the foreground,

 with Miami City Airport in the background.

 In 1946, the 223-acre Pan American Field & the Army Airport were joined

 after being purchased by the Dade County Port Authority.